kpraays/MLSysReprocALEX/README.md

 4. Bulkloading time

 ## Who did it?
-It was a collaboration between: Aayush Kapur and Rahma Nouji
+It was a collaboration between: Aayush Kapur and Rahma Nouaji

 ## What is ALEX?